-Increase your concentration and get more from yourself
+Boost your concentration and get more from yourself with these tips.

 1. Find/Create Quiet Space

 Imagine trying to complete a vital work assignment: Could you perform better at the Super Bowl or in your tranquil home office?

 Outside noise will distract your attention from the duties at hand, leaving you with poor concentration.

 Find a place where you can really zero in on your duties.

 2. Focus on One Thing at Once

 Focus is precisely why you wouldn’t want to take an essential task to the Super Bowl: You’d be too distracted to concentrate.

 Trying to complete two things at once only hinders your concentration.